WebOfTrustInfo/rwot2-id2020/draft-documents/identity-crisis.md

 In the Jungle of Calais, seven thousand refugees fleeing political strife and violence have forged a temporary home[12].
 In nine months it went from virgin ground to the largest slum in Europe.
 In these harsh conditions, many fear any form of identification, knowing that their families back home could be punished or killed by the regime they fled if the link is made between them and those they left behind.
 The lack of identity credentials makes it hard to access justice and health services and to integrate into society.
 Their fear of persecution keeps many on the fringe.
 Some have destroyed identity documentation while others avoid even being recorded for unofficial documentaries.

 This is the fear some refugees live with every day.
 For the regimes, it is identity weaponization; for the refugees, it is fear of unwanted correlation.
-In this case, the consequences aren’t harms done directly to the subject — the traditional focus of privacy efforts — but rather the harm that might be done to friends and family back home.
+In this case, the consequences isn't the harm done directly to the subject — the traditional focus of privacy efforts — but rather the harm that might be done to friends and family back home.
 Unfortunately, this directly conflicts with the approaches of several identity solutions presented at the recent ID2020 Summit and the related ID2020 Design Workshop.
 One in particular proposed a DNA registry designed to help refugees reconnect with family back home.
 It will be hard to get refugees to participate in such a program when being connected with family is exactly what they fear.

 The challenge is to build a system that allows just-enough correlation, just-in-time, to enable the services necessary for human dignity and freedom, without facilitating unwanted correlation that can and does enable further violence and even genocide.
-Perhaps the trickiest part will be finding a solution that is so clear and obvious that the typical refugee, despite distrust of formal authority and speaking a second language, can understand it and believe it won’t put their loved ones at risk.
+Perhaps the trickiest part will be finding a solution that is so clear and obvious that the typical refugee, despite distrust of formal authority and despite speaking a second language, can understand it and believe it won’t put their loved ones at risk.

 Pinkeye Guy
 -----------